apache/openwhisk/tools/vagrant/README.md

 ```

 ## Building OpenWhisk
-Use gradle to build docker images from inside the VM, this is done automatically
+Use Gradle to build docker images from inside the VM, this is done automatically
 once at VM creation.

 ```